 I would say I was anxious when starting my blog.
 But I’ll be honest with you… I wasn’t.
 However, I’ve got a good reason for having no fear, and a good place to write this post, so hear me out – or read me out… I guess?

 I’ve been blogging and creating videos for almost 10 years now… 8 to be exact (10 sounds better).
-It’s safe to say that although I’ve not grown the biggest of followings, I’ve certainly learnt a lot along the way, and today I’m here to share my tips on how to get over the fear of blogging.
+It’s safe to say that although I’ve not grown the biggest of following, I’ve certainly learnt a lot along the way, and today I’m here to share my tips on how to get over the fear of blogging.

 1. Just start it.